 - For security reasons, AWS Support can't close an account on your behalf.

-To close your AWS account
+To close your AWS account, do the following:

-- Scroll to the Close Account heading.
+- Scroll to the Close Account section.

 - Read and understand the terms of closing your account.